-Most fevers will improve of their own accord in a few days.
+Most fevers will improve on their own in a few days.
 However, there are a number of things you can do to help the uncomfortable feelings associated with a fever.

-- Don't over dress.
-Wear loose comfortable clothing and make sure the room you are in isn't too warm.
-You shouldn't attempt to make yourself feel cold.
+- make sure the room you are in isn't too warm

 Fever in children